-Women of Hope is a philanthropic group of women who have come together around their common interest in making the world a better place for abused and neglected children and youth served by SAFE Programs on the Austin Children’s Shelter Campus.
-Established in 2011, Women of Hope has raised more than $600,000 through annual membership dues, third-party fundraisers and other gifts to SAFE’s Austin Children’s Shelter Campus.
+Women of Hope is a philanthropic group of women who have come together around their common interest in making the world a better place for abused and neglected children and youth served at SAFE’s Children’s Shelter.
+Established in 2011, Women of Hope has raised more than $600,000 through annual membership dues, third-party fundraisers, and other gifts to SAFE.

-While not required, interested Women of Hope members are also invited to participate in direct service activities on SAFE’s Austin Children’s Shelter Campus.
+While not required, interested Women of Hope members are also invited to participate in direct service activities at SAFE.
+Ongoing opportunities include:

 - Cooking classes to help prepare the older youth and young adult residents for independent life by learning how to make simple, healthy meals

-- Deck and un-Deck the Shelter – holiday decorating in each of the residential cottages and other Austin Children’s Shelter buildings.
+- Deck and un-deck the shelter – holiday decorating in each of the residential cottages and other SAFE buildings

 Each Women of Hope member makes a gift of at least $1,000 for their annual membership dues.
-This collective membership dues fund (generally in excess of $100,000 per year) is then voted on at the annual meeting and directed to one of SAFE’s residential programs operating on the Austin Children’s Shelter Campus.
+This collective membership dues fund (generally in excess of $100,000 per year) is then voted on at the annual meeting and directed to one of SAFE’s residential programs.
 Of course, many Women of Hope participate in other fundraising activities and make other generous donations.
 While additional gifts in support of special events or other activities are certainly welcome, they are not required for membership in Women of Hope.